Arteezy: 2018: The International 2018

 On July 27, 2018, Evil Geniuses won North America in-house tournament Summit 9 organized by Beyond The Summit.
 In August 2018, Arteezy and Evil Geniuses finished third place at The International 2018, marking his second 3rd-place finish at the International, his best overall performance.

 2019: The International 2019

 In August 2019, Arteezy and Evil Geniuses finished 5th-6th at The International 2019.
 Arteezy made a remarkable performance, getting a solo rampage versus 5 enemies on his game with Evil Geniuses against Vici Gaming.

 2020: The International 2020

 Due to the COVID-19 pandemic, The International was postponed until 2021.

 2021: The International 2021

 In October 2021, Arteezy and Evil Geniuses achieved a 9th-12th place finish at The International 2021, receiving $800,400.

 2022: The International 2022

 In October 2022, Arteezy and Evil Geniuses finished 9th-12th place at The International 2022.
 On November 15, 2022, it was announced that Evil Geniuses would be dropping their current Dota 2 roster.
 On December 9, 2022, Arteezy joined Shopify Rebellion.

+2023: The International 2023

+Arteezy, now a member of Shopify Rebellion, took part in the International hosted in Seattle, Washington in October 2023.
+The team underperformed, based on expectations on the squad, and finished the tournament in 13th to 16th place.
+As a result of the poor performance of the squad, Shopify Rebellion splintered, and as of now, only Arteezy and Saberlight remain within Canada's Shopify organization.

+2024: The International 2024 absent

+In 2024, Arteezy and Shopify Rebellion despite having a good results in the qualifiers round, team never have a success results in tournaments.
+That leads to poor performance and failed in North American qualifier of The International 2024.
+After qualify of The International 2024, Arteezy announced that he step downs from Dota 2 active roster and focus on streaming and content creation.

+2025: Departure of Shopify Rebellion

+In April 2025, Arteezy announced that he no longer affiliated with the team.

+Personal life

+Arteezy was born in Tashkent, Uzbekistan, to Uzbek parents of Russian and Armenian ancestry,[1][2] and moved to Canada at the age of 2.
+He used to speak Russian at home, but due to a lack of practice, can now only understand spoken Russian, and cannot speak nor write it.[3]
+Before playing Dota 2 professionally he played the original DotA as well as Starcraft II.
+Arteezy played Protoss, and reached Masters before he started playing Dota 2.

+Arteezy dated Chinese content creator, host, interviewer, translator, and a caster named Zhang Tiange, nicknamed "Dove" since 2017.
+Arteezy and Dove became engaged on December 29, 2024.

+In-game nicknames

+Arteezy's nickname originates from an eighth-grade friend who called him this out of the blue.
+He later changed it to "天鸽", meaning Tiange, a reference to the name of his fiancée, Dove.
+The playerbase, however, continues to call him "Arteezy" or variations such as "RTZ", with the phrase "2EZ4RTZ" becoming a popular meme during his peak.